- It’s okay to identify as disabled: Zoe

 “Once I started, I pretty much knew after one month that I had found my new passion in life.
 I loved the study and I surprised myself at how well I went and when it came to do placement, I loved it.
 I just couldn’t wait to meet new people and support them in whatever they needed me to,” Lisa said.

 Lisa heard about Mable from her friends and decided to give it a go.
 Since signing up to Mable, she has enjoyed being her boss and running her own small business and has had many memorable sessions.

 “Recently, I had a shift where I met a young lady who just wanted a companion and someone to support her with mental health.
 We had an awesome time together,” she said.

 Some surprising similarities

-In her new career, Lisa has found a surprising number of similarities between support work and hairdressing, saying that both roles are alike in that both roles involve “caring for people, being a listening ear, giving sound advice and sharing experiences.”
-Lisa says that both roles also feature “job satisfaction” and an “overall feeling of making people happy”
+In her new career, Lisa has found many similarities between support work and hairdressing, saying both roles are alike because they involve caring for people, listening, giving sound advice and sharing experiences.

-Lisa is excited as to what the future on Mable will bring, saying: “I am looking forward to meeting more and more clients, and supporting them.”
+She is excited about what the future on Mable will bring, saying she is looking forward to meeting more and more clients and supporting them.”

 It’s free to sign up to Mable platform, where every booking also includes safeguards and protections including a high-level suite of insurances.